SamAtkinsonModeste/s74-productions/README.md

 HTML and CSS skills to a real-world client brief.
 As a student developer, I handled every stage — from visual design and media editing to layout implementation — delivering a fully responsive static site.

-> The site features a custom background, logo, and promotional video that I filmed and edited myself, showcasing both
+> The site features a custom background, logo, and promotional video that I edited myself, showcasing both
 > design and front-end creativity.

 ## 🌐 Live Demo